blinktrade/BlinkTradeJS/README.md

 # Documentation

-You can also check our [Full API Documentation](https://blinktrade.com/docs)
+You can also check our [Full API Documentation](https://blinktrade.com/docs).

 # Examples

-More examples can be found in the examples [directory.](./examples)
+More examples can be found in the [examples directory.](./examples)

 # Usage

-All SDK supports either promises and callbacks, if a callback is provided as the last argument, it will be called as `callback(error, result)`, otherwise it will just return the original promise, we also provide event emitters that you can use to get realtime updates through our websocket api, you can check the [Event Emitters section.](#event-emitters)
+All SDK supports either promises and callbacks, if a callback is provided as the last argument, it will be called as `callback(error, result)`, otherwise it will just return the original promise, we also provide event emitters that you can use to get realtime updates through our WebSocket API, you can check the [Event Emitters section.](#event-emitters)

-## Public Rest API
+## Public REST API

-The most simple way to get the ticker, orderbook and trades, is through our public rest-ful api, which doesn't require authentication.
+The most simple way to get the ticker, orderbook and trades, is through our public RESTful API, which doesn't require authentication.

 ### Ticker